What is a room thermostat and why to use it?

 What is a room thermostat (thermocontroller or thermoregulator)?

-The thermocontroller (thermostat) is only one part of a larger system for control the temperature in a particular room.
-For example, in a house the panel, the stove, the radiator, the air conditioner and so on are a part of the larger system that regulates and maintains the desired set temperature.
+The thermocontroller (thermostat) is only one part of a larger system for controlling the temperature in a particular room.
+For example, in a house, the panel, the stove, the radiator, the air conditioner, and so on are a part of the larger system that regulates and maintains the desired set temperature.

 What will we gain by using a thermostat?

-We will use less energy – the greatest benefit from the use of thermocontrollers is the ability to set different temperatures for maintenance during the day, night and in times when we are not in the room.
-When optimize the performance of the heating or the cooling system or appliances in the long-term, it uses significantly less energy which in turn leads to a decrease for electricity bills up to 30%.
+We will use less energy – the greatest benefit of the use of thermocontrollers is the ability to set different temperatures for maintenance during the day, night and in times when we are not in the room.
+When optimizing the performance of the heating or cooling system or appliances in the long-term, it uses significantly less energy which in turn leads to a decrease in electricity bills by up to 30%.

-Increased comfort – programmable thermocontrollers allows increased comfort during all winter mornings.
-By setting lower temperatures at night, it leads to significant savings, and there is nothing better than warm and cozy room when we get out of bed every morning.
+Increased comfort – programmable thermocontrollers allow increased comfort during all winter mornings.
+Setting lower temperatures at night leads to significant savings, and there is nothing better than a warm and cozy room when we get out of bed every morning.
 The temperature and time of reaching and maintaining it are programmed in the thermostat and it complies with the program.

 What is the optimum installation position of a thermostat?

-If in every room is maintained different temperature in different time zones, it is optimal to have a thermostat in every room.
-If the home is heated by a single zone system, then is recommended the thermostat to be installed in the hallway and all doors of other rooms (bedrooms, living rooms, kitchens)to be left open.
-Heating or cooling with multizone system registers significant energy savings by adjusting the operation of all devices in different rooms.
-Such systems allow the switching off of all appliances for heating and cooling in rooms that are not currently in use, in large periods of time or if the rooms are rarely used.
+If every room is maintained at different temperatures in different time zones, it is optimal to have a thermostat in every room.
+If the home is heated by a single zone system, then is recommended the thermostat to be installed in the hallway and all doors of other rooms (bedrooms, living rooms, kitchens) to be left open.
+Heating or cooling with a multizone system registers significant energy savings by adjusting the operation of all devices in different rooms.
+Such systems allow the switching off of all appliances for heating and cooling in rooms that are not currently in use, for large periods of time, or if the rooms are rarely used.